kbatbouta/2Old2Intern/README.md

 - **Strategic Planning**: Agents use thoughts to plan their approach and assess situations
 - **Realistic Cognition**: Simulates the internal deliberation that precedes external communication
 - **Coalition Strategy**: Agents think through alliance-building and information sharing tactics
+-
+### Continuous Cognitive Intelligence

+**Behavioral Prediction Modeling:**
+Agents maintain ongoing psychological assessments of other participants, continuously updating their mental models based on observed behavior.
+This creates realistic social intelligence where agents evaluate motivations, detect strategic moves, and predict likely reactions in real-time.

+**Evolving Social Awareness:**
+As debates progress, agents revise their opinions of colleagues based on performance - recognizing when someone exceeds expectations, identifying emerging coalition patterns, or detecting shifts in strategic positioning.
+This dynamic assessment mirrors how real experts adjust their perceptions during extended deliberations.

+**Strategic Anticipation:**
+The prediction system enables agents to forecast how participants might respond to pressure, what would make them change positions, and who they're most likely to align with.
+This forward-looking intelligence informs tactical decisions about when to build alliances, how to frame arguments, and whether to coordinate responses with potential allies.

+**Authentic Group Psychology:**
+Rather than static character interactions, agents demonstrate realistic psychological depth - showing surprise when colleagues defy expectations, adjusting strategies based on emerging dynamics, and maintaining private assessments that evolve throughout the deliberation process.
+This creates genuine group psychology where relationships and perceptions shift organically.

 ### Enhanced Whisper Response System